gittuf/gittuf/docs/get-started.md

 ## Create a Git repository

 gittuf can be used with either a brand new repository or with an existing repository.

-Here, we assume gittuf is being deployed with a fresh repository.
+If you are using gittuf on an existing repository, please note that gittuf currently does not make any claims about the contents of the repository before gittuf was set up.
+This means that all contents of the repository are assumed to be trusted, and only changes after gittuf initialization will be scrutinized according to the policy.
+To use gittuf on an existing repository, skip to [Initialize gittuf].

-Initialize the repository and gittuf's root of trust metadata using the key.
+If you would like to use gittuf on a new repository, simply initialize the repository and gittuf's root of trust metadata using the key.

 ```bash
 cd .. && mkdir repo && cd repo